Does Folic Acid Affect Thyroid Levels? Understanding the Link

 • Skin, hair, and nails

-Hypothyroidism is the condition that occurs when your thyroid gland does not produce enough thyroid hormone to support your body’s metabolic needs and functioning.
+Hypothyroidism occurs when the thyroid gland does not produce enough thyroid hormones to support normal metabolic function.

 does folic acid affect thyroid